getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 There was [one problem with propagating trace information in Celery](https://github.com/getsentry/sentry-python/issues/3068) that was caused by this refactoring.

-We are now a couple of months after the 2.0 release and the bug tracker has been quiet, no other regressions were reported.
+We are now a couple of months after the 2.0 release and the bug tracker has been quiet, no other regressions connected to the refactoring were reported.

-Our internal usage dashboards showed that our users (like a very popular music streaming app) were adopting the new major version and sent hundreds of millions of events to Sentry.
+Our internal usage dashboards show that our users (like a very popular music streaming app) are adopting the new major version and are sending hundreds of millions of events to Sentry.

 We are confident that the refactoring was a success and our SDK is now set up for the future.
 Making it easier to implement anything the future might bring.